“Wild Wisdom” at Awbury Arboretum

 Launched in 2019 in partnership with the Wild Foodies’ of Philly, this 12-month program is designed to introduce participants to the most common 100+ wild edible, medicinal, and craft plants of the Philadelphia bio-region.
-Monthly classes will meet every second Wednesday of the month at the Francis Cope House.
-Each 3-hour monthly session includes in-class and in-field time to botanically I.D., gather, and harvest useful plants, and includes hands-on preparation time to process introduced plants into various food, medicinal, and craft preparations.
-The program includes 4 seasonal off-site field trips, potlucks, guest presenter visits, and in-class participant projects.
+3-hour monthly sessions include in-class and in-field time to botanically I.D., gather, and harvest useful plants as well as include hands-on preparation time to process introduced plants into various food, medicinal, and craft preparations.
+The program includes seasonal off-site field trips, guest presenter visits, and in-class participant projects.
 Topics will include: botany, introduction to regional ecology, tools of the trade, making of medicinal preparations, spice blends, salads, dressings, main dishes, nut processing, tree tapping, intro to mushroom foraging, and more!
 This program is geared toward those looking to grow ever-closer to the region’s wild sources of food and medicine and those committed to sharing this knowledge with others.

 WILD WISDOM is designed and facilitated by: